GraviBERT: Transformer-based inference for gravitational-wave time series: Introduction

-While full Bayesian posterior estimation remains the gold standard for final scientific analysis \cite{veitch2015parameter, ashton2019bilby}, our work focuses on demonstrating for the first time the effectiveness of transformer-based architectures with unsupervised pretraining for GW parameter inference.
-We use point estimates with MC Dropout uncertainty quantification \cite{gal2016dropoutbayesianapproximationrepresenting} as a computationally efficient framework to evaluate our architectural and training novelties.
-Extension to full Bayesian inference, for example, by replacing the regression head with normalising flows—represents a natural but separate direction for future work. {\it Our primary contributions therefore are}: {\bf (i)} demonstrating that transformer-based architectures effectively capture GW features, {\bf (ii)} showing that unsupervised pretraining significantly improves training efficiency and accuracy, and {\bf (iii)} establishing that pretrained models present with promising transfer learning capabilities.
-The name "GraviBERT" reflects our model's conceptual inspiration from BERT's masked pretraining approach, though adapted for continuous-valued time series rather than discrete tokens.
+Our focus is on demonstrating for the first time the effectiveness of transformer-based architectures with self-supervised pretraining for GW parameter inference.
+Therefore, we work in the simplified setting of point estimates backed by with MC Dropout uncertainty quantification \cite{gal2016dropoutbayesianapproximationrepresenting} as a computationally efficient framework to evaluate our architectural and training novelties.
+Extension to full Bayesian inference represents a natural, but separate direction which deserves its own study.

-{\it We structure the paper as follows}: In Section \ref{sec:data} we discuss our choice of waveform modelling and data generation.
+{\it We structure the paper as follows\footnote{Our code and pretrained models are publicly available at https://zenodo.org/records/18671949.}}: In Section \ref{sec:data} we discuss our choice of waveform modelling and data generation.
 In Section \ref{sec:model} we introduce our model architecture, and proceed discussing its training in Section \ref{sec:training}.
 In Section \ref{sec:results} we present our results and discuss our conclusions in Section \ref{sec:conclusions}.